User Task

 Assigning Task by User Provider

 If you need to apply a complicated business logic to define a task performer, better to choose a User provider option.
-In this case, the system offers to select an existing user provider Java class or allows to create a new one:
+In this case, the system offers to select an existing user provider Java class:

 selecting user provider

-User provider should implement one or more methods with the String returned type.
-A method gets parameter values that are specified in the modeler and returns a username of the user that should become a task assignee.
-If the class has the only method, it’d be applied automatically:
+The user provider class needs to implement one or more methods with the String return type.
+A method gets parameter values that are specified in the modeler and returns a username of the user that becomes a task assignee.

 XML representation